nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### View a group
 **API reference:** [`GroupViewCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/GroupViewCommand.java)
 The sequence diagram for `GroupViewCommand` is omitted as it bears many similarities with [`SessionViewCommand`](#view-a-session).<br>
-The interactions of GroupViewCommand with `Profile` and `Storage` classes are identical but the key differences lie in the arguments being parsed:
+The interactions of `GroupViewCommand` with the `Profile` class is identical but the key differences are as follows:
 * `GroupViewCommand` parses the **group unique identifier** instead of the **session unique identifier**.
-It then displays the details of the `Group` object from the list of groups managed by the `Profile` class corresponding to the **group unique identifier**.
+* It then displays the details of the `Group` object from the list of groups managed by the `Profile` class corresponding to the **group unique identifier**.

 Please refer to the [sequence diagram](#view-a-session) of `SessionViewCommand` for reference.